waok8s/waofed/README.md

 > fdeploy-sample   12s
 > ```

-The generated `ReplicaSchedulingPreference` has an owner reference indicating that it is controlled by the `FederatedDeployment` so that it will be deleted by GC when the `FederatedDeployment` is deleted.
+The generated `ReplicaSchedulingPreference` has an owner reference indicating that it is controlled by the `FederatedDeployment` so that it will be deleted by [GC](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) when the `FederatedDeployment` is deleted.

-`spec.clusters` includes clusters specified in `spec.placement` (`FederatedDeployment`), and weights are optimized by the method specified in `WAOFedConfig`.
-This sample uses `rr` so all available clusters have a weight of 1.
+`spec.clusters` includes all clusters specified in `FederatedDeployment` `spec.placement` (RSPOptimizer parses the selector and retrives clusters), and `spec.clusters[name].weight` is optimized by the method specified in `WAOFedConfig`.
+This sample uses `rr` so all clusters have a weight of 1.

 ```yaml
 apiVersion: scheduling.kubefed.io/v1alpha1